How to Sell Books on X: The Social Media Starter Pack for Writers

 Be generous

-Link to interesting articles about your genre to give your readers something to look at and engage with.
-Ask questions of your readers.
-Provide writing prompts.
 Anything you can do to engage your followers is a good thing, as long as you’re not baiting them into an argument.
-(Don’t be a Twitter troll.)
+(Don’t be a troll.)

-In short, think of your author Twitter profile as a personal profile for your author persona.
+In short, think of your author X profile as a personal profile for your author persona.
 You’re trying to build a brand, so keep on point.
 You can give your readers a little glimpse into your personal life, but don’t overdo it.
 This isn’t your personal page; this is a business page.

-Get on Twitter—and use it!
+Get on X—and use it!

 But the fact is you need to be on social media in this industry.
 It’s not just how you connect, it’s how you sell your writing.
 Most agents want you to have an established social platform, as it’s easier to sell your book that way.
 Social media is the new “word of mouth.”

-Don’t worry, you don’t have to become attached at the hip to the Twitter app, but don’t go over a week without posting a thing.
+Don’t worry, you don’t have to become attached at the hip to the X app, but don’t go over a week without posting a thing.
 People have short memories and will forget you if you don’t stay engaged.
 And don’t get discouraged if you don’t get a lot of favorites or retweets at the outset.
 Keep at it.
 Building a platform doesn’t happen overnight.

-Twitter has become a necessary tool in a writer’s book marketing arsenal, so make an author account and get to building your platform!
+X has become a necessary tool in a writer’s book marketing arsenal, so make an author account and get to building your platform!

 PRACTICE